Roommate arrested in stabbing death of Wallingford woman

 “She was probably the most generous, loving and giving person that I have ever met,” said Elizabeth Jurcik, a Wallingford resident who became a friend after meeting Byrnes at a party.

-The suspect appeared to have only minor traffic infractions on his record before Thursday’s arrest, according to Washington court records.
+The suspect, who formerly lived in the Wenatchee area, appeared to have only minor traffic infractions before Thursday’s arrest, according to Washington court records.
+According to his Facebook page, he attended Eastmont High School in East Wenatchee, and had worked as a supervisor at UPS in Seattle since September 2016.

-Police said in a statement posted Thursday that the arrest came as part of a “complex case” requiring extensive investigation in conjunction with the Washington State Crime Lab and King County Prosecuting Attorney’s Office.
+Police said in a statement posted Thursday the man’s arrest came as part of a “complex case” requiring extensive investigation in conjunction with the Washington State Crime Lab and King County Prosecuting Attorney’s Office.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.